galaxyproject/planemo/docs/commands/serve.rst

       --conda_auto_init               Conda dependency resolution for Galaxy will auto install conda itself using miniconda if not availabe on conda_prefix.
-      --use_cached_dependency_manager  Will cache the dependencies in a folder instead of building an isolated job
-                                      environment in the job_working_directory.
       --profile TEXT                  Location of pid file is executed with --daemon.
       --postgres                      Use postgres database type.